 “What I LOVE about Chris is his real talk and ‘No BS’ business advice.
 His bricks and mortar background adds a tangible grit to the real life advice and action steps he gives.
 With Chris, I am learning to build more than a brand or course, I am building a rock solid business.”

-He’s spent the last 15 years starting and growing successful businesses all over the world, but it wasn’t until 2010 that Chris unlocked the most important piece of any entrepreneur’s success story: the power of YOU.
-Your personality, your unique solutions, and the people you want to serve.
+Chris has spent the last 18 years starting and growing successful businesses all over the world, but it wasn’t until 2010 that Chris unlocked the most important piece of any entrepreneur’s success story: The power of YOU.
+Your personality, your unique solutions, and the experience that only you bring to the table.

 We will collect, use and protect your data in